Tarocco/Platformer-Game-Demo-01/README.md

 - Managing scene files in Unity using an Animator-driven Controlled State Manager and Configurator objects
 - Usage of physics collider and rigidbody components, physics materials, etc.
 - 2.5D platformer character motion controller, prefab structure, component usage and configuration
-- Shaders and custom rendering techniques used to leverage retro sprite game style while allowing mixing with 3D content.
+- Shaders and custom rendering techniques used to leverage retro sprite game style while allowing mixing with 3D content
+- Build configuration management using build manager and scripts

 Remarks
 -----